DilyanaM/contacts-iqvia/README.md

 Runs the app in the development mode.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Opens the app at [http://localhost:3000](http://localhost:3000) in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.